OpentheGaet/blog/README.md

 At the end, the exchange of data is protected against XSS attack.

-/!\ Notice : To run this project, you may find the DB in the "DB" forlder
+/!\ Notice : To run this project, you may find the DB in the "DB" folder